EME 444: Global Energy Enterprise (Fall 2023)

 What I Expect of You

 On average, most students spend 8 - 12 hours per week working on course assignments.
-Your workload may be more or less depending on your study habits and the extent of background knowledge and experience.
+Your workload may be more or less depending on your study habits and the extent of your background knowledge and experience.

 The designers of this course have worked hard to make this the most effective and convenient educational experience possible.
 The Internet may still be a novel learning environment for you, but in one sense it is no different than a traditional college class: how much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with me, as well as with your fellow students.